juancul/octopus/woocommerce-google-adwords-conversion-tracking-tag/readme.txt

 * [Borlabs Cookie](https://borlabs.io/borlabs-cookie/) (from version 2.1.0)
   [Borlabs Cookie Setup](https://wolfundbaer.ch/en/blog/our-marketing-plugins-now-support-borlabs-cookie/)

-It is also possible for developers of Cookie Consent Management plugins to deactivate our plugin with a filter:
+It is also possible for developers of Cookie Consent Management plugins to deactivate the pixel injection with a filter:

 `add_filter( 'wgact_cookie_prevention', '__return_true' );`